Denmark

 Special payroll tax (Lønsumsafgift)

 Companies that provide VAT-exempt services may be liable to pay special payroll tax (in Danish ‘lønsumsafgift’) in Denmark, which is calculated on the total payroll, including any type of wages and bonuses that the employee has received.
-There are four different calculation methods; which method should be applied depends on the the activity and organisational structure.
+There are four different calculation methods; which method should be applied depends on the activity and organisational structure.
 The method and percentage applied to calculate the special payroll tax depend on the ratio between VATable and VAT-exempt services supplied.

 In case the VAT-exempt financial revenue is more than 50% of the total revenue, the company will be qualified as a financial services provider and the special payroll tax is then 15.3% (for 2021 and the subsequent years) of the payroll used for the VAT-exempt activities.